-Design is as associated with Finland as bacon with eggs.
-It is extraordinary what impact such a small country – which only gained independence in 1917 – has had on the look of things in the twentieth century.
+It is extraordinary what impact such a small country as Finland – which only gained independence in 1917 – had on the look of the 20th century.

 Helsinki.
 Fly at c.
-10.30am (Finnair) from London Heathrow to Helsinki.
-Begin with a walk through the Neo-Classical heart of the city: Senate Square, the domed cathedral and the colourful Market Square by the old harbour.
+10.15am (Finnair) from London Heathrow to Helsinki.
+Begin with a walk through the Neo-Classical heart of the city: the colourful Market Square by the harbour, Senate Square, Esplanade and Aalto’s Academic bookshop (1969).
 First of four nights in Helsinki.

-Säynätsalo, Muuratsalo, Jyväskylä.
+Muurame, Säynätsalo, Muuratsalo, Jyväskylä.
 Drive north into the increasingly scenic Finnish Lakeland.
-See Aalto’s town hall at Säynätsalo (1952), perhaps his greatest synthesis of a vision of European civic life and the immediacy of the Finnish forest landscape.
-At nearby Muuratsalo, his summer house (also 1952) is beautifully set in woodland on the shores of a lake.
+See Aalto’s early neo-classical Muurame church (1928), and town hall at Säynätsalo (1952), perhaps his greatest synthesis of a vision of European civic life and the immediacy of the Finnish forest landscape.
+At nearby Muuratsalo, his experimental summer house (1954) is beautifully set in woodland on the shores of Lake Päijanne.
 Overnight Jyväskylä.

 Jyväskylä, Petäjävesi, Seinäjoki.
-Aalto went to school in Jyväskylä and set up his first independent practice here.
-Representative of his early, ‘pre-functionalist’ buildings is the Worker’s Club (1923–5), his first important commission.
+Aalto went to school in Jyväskylä and set up his first independent practice here with Aino-Marsio Aalto.
+Representative of his early classical buildings is the Worker’s Club (1923–5), his first important commission.
 The Teachers’ Training College (1952–7, now university), is one of the finest manifestations of his ‘red’ period, with warm-hued bricks.
-Visit the Alvar Aalto Museum with a display of Aalto’s life and works.
-See the UNESCO-listed wooden church by Leppanen in Petäjävesi.
+Visit the newly extended Alvar Aalto Museum, re-opening in May 2023 as a centre for design and architecture with displays of Aalto’s life and works.
+See the UNESCO-listed Petäjävesi wooden church (1765).
 Overnight Seinäjoki.

 Seinäjoki, Noormarkku, Turku.
 Seinäjoki has a striking complex by Alvar Aalto (1960–8): the Cross of the Plains church that dominates the townscape, parish hall, town hall-cum-theatre, clad in dark blue tiles, and library.
 In the afternoon a special arrangement to see the Villa Mairea (1939) in Noormarkku, the most beautiful of Aalto’s private houses.
 First of two nights in Turku.

 Turku, Paimio.
-Morning walk through Turku, Finland’s oldest city, including the market square and mediaeval cathedral.
-Visit to the cemetery by Aalto’s contemporary Erik Bryggman.
+Visit to the cemetery and Resurrection Chapel (1940) by Erik Bryggman.
+Walk through Turku, Finland’s oldest city, including the market square and medieval cathedral.
 In Paimio is Aalto’s Sanatorium (1929–33), a classic of modern architecture for which he designed widely-imitated timber furniture.
 Overnight Turku.

 Hvitträsk, Helsinki.
-Drive to Hvitträsk, Saarinen’s home and studio built in 1903, with pretty gardens overlooking a lake.
+Drive to Hvitträsk home and studio (1903) by Gesellius, Lindgren and Saarinen, with pretty gardens overlooking a lake.
 Continue to Helsinki airport and fly to Heathrow, arriving at c.
-6.00pm.
+5.00pm.

 Professor Harry Charrington

-Flights (economy class) with Finnair (aircraft: Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 6 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy class) with Finnair (aircraft: Airbus 320); travel by private coach; hotel accommodation as described below; breakfasts; 1 light lunch, 6 dinners with wine, water, coffee; all admissions and donations; all tips; all taxes; the services of the lecturer and tour manager.